Faculty: Directing

 As a passionate voice for inclusion and equity in the industry, Fies co-founded and programmed the Bleedfest Film Festival which showcased over 100 genre movies by female filmmakers.
 She continues to make microbudget films and has two horror features in post-production.
 Elisabeth earned her B.A from UCLA, her M.A. from The New School, and is an alumna of the UCLA School of TFT’s Professional Program in Screenwriting.
 She is an educator who has taught film and television in universities for decades.
 Elisabeth loves imparting lessons on structure, tone, and purpose, and inspiring her students to greenlight their own microbudget feature films.

 Allen is a partner at Artists First, a top-tier management and production company.
 After graduating from the prestigious Wharton School at the Universal of Pennsylvania, Allen started his career at Creative Artists Agency and transitioned into the growing field of management and production in 2000.
-Allen is a committee member in the Representation Peer Group of the Academy of Television Arts and Sciences, and his clients are some of the top writers and directors in the business.
-Director clients include Jon M. Chu (CRAZY RICH ASIANS, IN THE HEIGHTS), Alex Hardcastle (SENIOR YEAR), Scott Waugh (EXPENDABLES 4, SNAFU starring Jackie Chan), Matt Shakman (upcoming THE CONSULTANT, WANDAVISION, GAME OF THRONES, THE GREAT), Amanda Lipitz (FOUND, STEP), Doug Pray (DEFIANT ONES), Ari Sandel (THE DUFF, WHEN WE FIRST MET), Sylvain White (UMBRELLA ACADEMY, FARGO), Mike Tiddes (NAKED, SEXTUPLETS), Dan Attias (MARVELOUS MRS. MAISEL, THE AMERICANS, WALKING DEAD, HOMELAND), Tim Hill (SPONGEBOB SQUAREPANTS 3, WAR WITH GRANPA), and Clay Kaytis (Upcoming A CHRISTMAS STORY 2, THE CHRISTMAS CHRONICLES).
-Allen also has clients who excel in writing and directing, such as Jeff Wadlow (FANTASY ISLAND, KICK ASS 2, TRUTH OR DARE) and RICH TANNE (CHEMICAL HEARTS).
-Television writer clients include Patrick Somerville (STATION 11, MADE FOR LOVE, MANIAC), Jonathan Wilson (THE CROWN), David Hancock (Upcoming HOUSE OF THE DRAGONS), Alissa Nutting (TEENAGE EUTHANASIA, MADE FOR LOVE), Amy Andelson and Emily Meyer, the Emmy-winning writing duo for TRINKETS on Netflix.
+Allen is a committee member of the Academy of Television Arts and Sciences' Representation Peer Group and a member of BAFTA.
+He represents some of the business's premier writing and directing talent.
+Director clients include Jon M. Chu (WICKED, WICKED: FOR GOOD, CRAZY RICH ASIANS, IN THE HEIGHTS), Nick Murphy (UNTAMED, DARK MATTER, FOR ALL MANKIND), Mike Tiddes (upcoming SCARY MOVIE 6, NAKED, SEXTUPLETS), Alex Hardcastle (SENIOR YEAR), Richie Keen (GHOSTS, BUMPER IN BERLIN, IT’S ALWAYS SUNNY IN PHILADELPHIA), Sylvain White (THE BOYS, THE TERMINAL LIST, UMBRELLA ACADEMY, FARGO), Amanda Lipitz (FOUND, STEP), Doug Pray (LOVE LIZZO, HOME, DEFIANT ONES), Ari Sandel (THE DUFF, WHEN WE FIRST MET), Dan Attias (MARVELOUS MRS. MAISEL, THE AMERICANS, WALKING DEAD, HOMELAND), and Tim Hill (THE SPONGEBOB MOVIE: SPONGE ON THE RUN, WAR WITH GRANPA, HOP).
+Allen also has clients who excel in writing and directing, such as Jeff Wadlow (upcoming DEVIL’S MOUTH, FANTASY ISLAND, KICK ASS 2, TRUTH OR DARE), Tom Shadyac (ACE VENTURA: PET DETECTIVE, THE NUTTY PROFESSOR, LIAR LIAR, BRUCE ALMIGHTY, EVAN ALMIGHTY), Rich Tanne (CHEMICAL HEARTS), Alexis Jacknow (CLOCK), and Peter Hutchings (WHICH BRINGS ME TO YOU, THE HATING GAME, CAN YOU KEEP A SECRET?).
+Television writer clients include Alissa Nutting (upcoming THE OFF WEEKS, TEENAGE EUTHANASIA, MADE FOR LOVE), Patrick Somerville (STATION 11, MADE FOR LOVE, MANIAC), Jonathan Wilson (THE LORD OF THE RINGS: THE RINGS OF POWER, THE CROWN), David Hancock (HOUSE OF THE DRAGON, THE CROWN), and Amy Andelson and Emily Meyer, the Emmy-winning writing duo for TRINKETS on Netflix.
 His clients have been involved in such TV shows as: BILLIONS, JUST ADD MAGIC, MODERN FAMILY, SUCCESSION and many more.
-Allen also represents actor/writer/producer Ed Helms who recently wrapped production on season 2 of the RUTHERFORD FALLS for Peacock.
+Currently, Allen is producing the upcoming series THE OFF WEEKS, starring Ben Stiller and Jessica Chastain for Apple.
 Allen previously produced THE SEA OF TREES, directed by Gus van Sant and starring Matthew McConaughey which was released in 2015.
 Allen is attached to produce numerous features at every major studio and is responsible for selling many scripts and pitches every year.
 Artists First has offices in Los Angeles, New York, and Chicago and is one of the largest management companies in the business.

 TIMOTHY GOOD (POST PRODUCTION EDITING)

-Timothy Good, ACE is a film editor, producer, director and educator.
+Timothy is an Emmy and ACE Award winning film editor, producer, director and educator.
 He hails from Oak Park, Illinois - the location of many Frank Lloyd Wright homes which inspired him to build models as a child leading to a career in building film and television stories.
 He attended Northwestern University in Evanston, Illinois majoring in Radio/TV/Film.
-He has edited a wide variety of TV series including THE UMBRELLA ACADEMY, THE RESIDENT, FRINGE, THE O.C. and the original GOSSIP GIRL which was his first pilot.
+He has edited a wide variety of TV series including THE UMBRELLA ACADEMY, THE RESIDENT, FRINGE, THE O.C. and the original GOSSIP GIRL.
 He also co-edited the feature film DEAD MAN DOWN directed by Niels Arden Oplev (THE GIRL WITH THE DRAGON TATTOO) and was an editor on UCLA alumnus Dustin Lance Black’s LGBTQ+ miniseries WHEN WE RISE.
-He is a visiting lecturer at the UCLA Graduate School for Film and Television and has taught creative editing to directors and cinematographers for 15 years.
-He is a big believer in mentorship, and all of his past assistant editors have gone on to become editors in their own right, including EMILY MENDEZ, his current co-editor for the HBO series THE LAST OF US.
+He was a visiting lecturer at the UCLA Graduate School for Film and Television and taught creative editing to directors and cinematographers for 15 years.
+He is a big believer in mentorship, and all of his past assistant editors have gone on to become editors in their own right, including EMILY MENDEZ, his current co-editor for the HBO series THE LAST OF US for which they won the 2023 Emmy for Best Edited Drama Series for the first season.
+He also won the 2024 ACE Eddie Award for Best Drama Series for the episode featuring the characters of Bill and Frank.

 Shelia is the founder of Practical Pictures, a Production Company specializing in studio pictures with a global appeal.
 Known as a cradle-to-grave producer, Sheila’s skill set includes story development, marketplace analysis, fundraising and budgeting, on-set creative producing, and editing room savvy.
 Sheila has been involved with numerous studio franchises including Universal’s American Pie and New Line’s Final Destination 1, 2, 3, 4, and 5.
 Sheila also recently produced Breaking In, starring Gabrielle Union, and the Australian-set family film Oddball.
 In total, the films Sheila worked on as an executive or a producer have grossed over $2 billion dollars in World Wide Box Office, from a total production cost of $448 million.
 Prior to establishing Practical Pictures, Sheila was a Senior Executive at Zide/Perry Entertainment, a production company and management firm known for grooming young screenwriters.
 During her 6 years at Zide/Perry she was responsible for the development and coaching on some of the industry’s highest-profile pitches and spec scripts, leading to numerous sales including an unestablished writer’s idea to Touchstone Pictures for $1 Million.
 Prior to Zide/Perry, Sheila worked for Steppenwolf Theatre, writer/director Garry Marshall, and Oscar Nominees Gil Netter and the Zucker Brothers, developing such films as My Best Friend's Wedding.
 Sheila also sits on numerous film boards and teaches at Universities around the globe.
 From 2000 to 2008 Sheila was a visiting associate professor for UCLA’s graduate Producers Program, teaching core curriculum and serving as thesis chair.
 Sheila currently works with Film Independent, Carnegie Mellon, Pixar, USC’s Stark School, Columbia College Chicago L.A. and Fox Studios.
 At Fox, Sheila develops TV pilots with their Writers Intensive Program and films with their Global Directors Initiative.